SPC & WPC Flooring: What They Are, Pros/Cons & Best Brands

 WPC Flooring Also Offers Better Insulation

-…But SPC Flooring Is More Durable
+…But SPC Is More Durable Than WPC Flooring

 SPC Is (Arguably) the Most Durable Type of Vinyl Plank Flooring

-SPC is incredibly durable.
+Really, it’s incredibly durable.
 As in, you could drive a car over it.
 Again, scratching issues come down to the wear layer—but where denting is a concern, SPC is the way to go.

-Don’t get us wrong, WPC flooring is still really durable—but SPC flooring is probably the most durable LVP on the market.
+Don’t get us wrong, WPC flooring is still really durable—but SPC is probably the most durable LVP on the market.

-For this reason, SPC flooring is a better option for areas that receive tons of traffic on a daily basis (like commercial property).
+For this reason, SPC is a better option for areas that receive tons of traffic on a daily basis (like commercial property).
 WPC flooring still supports this, just not as well.